-De cember 31, 2020 December 31, 2019
+Deco ember 31, 2021 December 31, 2020

-Other receivables \$ 10,787 20,340
+Other receivables \$ 6,778 10,787

-Less: Loss allowance (2,820) (10,000)
+Less: Loss allowance (2,820) (2,820)

-\$ 7,967 10,340
+\$ 3,958 7,967

-On August 10, 2016, the Group signed the contract with Taiwan Development Institute (TDI) to establish the industry-university research and development center, and paid the guarantee of the contract \$10,000 on August 16, 2016.
+On August 10, 2016, the Group signed the contract with Taiwan Development Institute (TDI) to establish the industry-university research and development center and paid the guarantee of the contract \$10,000 on August 16, 2016.
 However, the Group was unable to obtain a factory license due to the insufficient weight bearing of the building and the inability to improve the problem significantly.
 The Group officially issued a letter to suspend the contract on March 6, 2017, and issued a payment order to the TDI in June 2017.
 However, TDI objected to pay the order during the statutory period.
 Therefore, the case entered into the litigation stage.
-The case was pronounced on November 7, 2018 and the Group lost the lawsuit.
-The Group assessed the possibility of recovery based on conservative principles and decided to propose impairment losses for all unreceived amount.
+The case was pronounced on November 7, 2018, and the Group lost the lawsuit.
+The Group assessed the possibility of recovery based on conservative principles and decided to recognize impairment losses for all unreceived amounts.

-On July 31, 2019 the Group and TDI conducted mediation with the Civil Mediation Division of the Taichung Branch of the Taiwan High Court, TDI was willing to return \$3,000.
+On July 31, 2019, the Group and TDI conducted mediation with the Civil Mediation Division of the Taichung Branch of the Taiwan High Court, TDI was willing to return \$3,000.
 As of the reporting date, \$2,820 has not been received.
-The rest of \$7,000 has been written off because it can not be recovered.
+The rest of \$7,000 has been written off because it cannot be recovered.

-As of December 31, 2020 and 2019, the Group did not provide any other receivables as collateral.
+As of December 31, 2021 and 2020, the Group did not provide any other receivables as collaterals.